Tyl3r-s/readme-gen/README.md

   - [License](#License)

 ## Description
-afdhafhafed
+A simple node application which takes user input for the purpose of creating a high quality readme

 ## Usage
-adhgadfhaerh
+n/a

 ## Installation
-adfhadfhaerg
+First, ensure that node.js is installed.
+Then, make sure you're in the develop directory.
+After that, write the console command: npm i inquirer

 ## Tests
-adfgaerhbadrfhaerh
+npm test

 ## Contributing
 undefined

 ## Questions
-For inquiries, visit my github page: adgawerhaerh
-Or, you can reach me at adsfhaerhbaerg
+For inquiries, visit my github page: Tyl3r.s@outlook.com Or, you can reach me at https://github.com/Tyl3r-s

 ## License
-Licensed under the [GNUGPLv3](https://choosealicense.com/licenses/gpl-3.0/) license
+Licensed under the [MIT](https://choosealicense.com/licenses/mit/) license